cslev/sigcomm_2018/workshop-netaim.md

 ### Call for Papers
-NetAIM 2018 provides a venue for presenting innovative ideas to discuss future research agendas in computer networking of/by/for AI & ML systems.
+NetAI 2018 provides a venue for presenting innovative ideas to discuss future research agendas in computer networking of/by/for AI & ML systems.
 We look for submissions of previously unpublished work on topics including, but not limited to, the following:

 - telemetry in DC
 - network measurement